There are two Interfaculty Programs offered through the McGill School of Environment, one of them in partnership with the Department of Geography:

-For information on the BA&Sc degree requirements, see the University's "Programs, Courses, and University Regulations" e-Calendar.
-The Science Office for Undergraduate Student Advising (SOUSA) website provides Arts&Science students with general academic information and advice about issues such as faculty and degree requirements, registration issues, interfaculty transfers, study away, academic standing, and graduation.
+For information on the B.A.&Sc. degree requirements, see the University's 'Programs, Courses, and University Regulations' e-Calendar.
+In addition, the Science Office for Undergraduate Student Advising (SOUSA) website provides Arts&Science students with general academic information and advice about issues such as faculty and degree requirements, registration issues, interfaculty transfers, study away, academic standing, and graduation.

 - Suggested First Year courses